marlo94/message-handler/README.md

 ## The BTS Message Handler
 ### What's the Message Handler ?
-This neat program is able to return messages, wirte messages into logs, tweet messages and write sms.
+This neat program is able to return messages, write messages into logs, tweet messages and write sms.
 It also contains shell scripts so that you can put them in a cron job.

 ### Platforms
 * Linux